 Sailing is a popular pastime on the inland and sea lochs

 Loch Earn in the north-east of the Park is perfect for a great day out.
 No matter if you want to rent a boat or launch your own one, Loch Earn makes both possible.
-At Lochearnhead you can find the Lochearnhead Watersports Centre.
-Activities provided by the Watersports Centre include: waterskiing, wakesurfing, wakeboarding, water zorbing and kayaking.
-Other watersports activities offered on Loch Earn include kneeboarding, speed boating and banana rides.
 After your exciting day out you can relax in one of the cafes or restaurants around the Loch.
+Unfortunately, The Loch Earn Watersports Centre is now closed after a fire in 2014.

 Even though watersports are very limited on Loch Katrine, there is the possibility to rent boats with small engines and after many years the loch has become open for fishing again.
 Loch Katrine is mainly known for its brown trout but also pike can be caught.